- Frequently Asked Questions

 - Will you accept a Master's degree GPA in place of an undergraduate GPA?

 Ideally, MSM-PA prerequisites include both an undergraduate science and cumulative GPA of at least 3.0 on a 4.0 scale.
-However, a candidate with less than a 3.0, but greater than 2.80 undergraduate cumulative GPA or science GPA may be considered for admission with regular student status if he/she has completed at least 15 semester hours of relevant coursework at the graduate level and has a minimum GPA of 3.0 for these courses.
+However, the last 60 hours of undergraduate coursework for a candidate with less than a 3.0, may be considered.

 - Do you waive standardized tests requirement?